input-output-hk/cardano-sl/docs/block-processing/us.md

 Update system gives ability to developers to propose updates of software applications and ability to users to vote for updates to decide which one will be accepted.

+This document describes update system model and consensus rules including update payload verification, which is part of block payload verification.
+It's described formally [here](overall.md#task-definition).

-This document describes a global part of update system consensus rules.
+Note, this document describes only global part of update system.
 Global consensus rules is a part of block processing, which checks validity of update payload of block, verify main block header and update corresponding state when blocks are applied/rolled back.

+Local processing part of update system is to be described in separate document (TODO replace with link to that document as soon it's ready).

 ## Update system model

 ### Update payload

+Update payload is part of block body, containing some data related to update system.
+For more information on block's internals, please visit [page on Cardano Docs](https://cardanodocs.com/technical/blocks/#main-block).

 Update payload consists of at most one `UpdatePayload` and list of votes, it's reflected by the datatype:
 ```